 The photography is excellent, and this all adds to a book that is an essential read to anyone interested in the Vietnam War or conflict photography in general.

 The authors recognize some of the best-known press snappers covering the conflict, and I detect a degree of frustration that the military snappers have failed to receive anything like similar recognition for their feats.

 Fair play.
 A wonderful exhibition of Sir Don McCullin’s work was held in London earlier this year, where many of his classic photos from Vietnam were on show along with his helmet and some of his equipment.
 A Nikon that took a bullet was a standout item from the show.

 Legends like McCullin are bound to stand out, but there is clearly room to learn more about the military men working without any of the fandom attached to them.

 The authors take us on a much darker journey when they introduce the work of army snapper Ronald Haeberle who had the presence of mind to photograph the My Lai massacre as it unfolded.
 His photographs became vital evidence in the prosecution of the men who inflicted the horror.
 We also meet Tony Swindell who recorded other excesses.

-There is no question that a degree of bitterness towards specific figures, some well-known, is intense for the authors of this book.
+There is no question that a degree of bitterness towards specific figures, some well-known, is intense for the authors of Shooting Vietnam.
 I found these chapters to be something of a digression from the broad theme of the book and took away a real sense that Mr. Brookes had a few things to get off his chest.
 While these things are challenging for the reader, it is vital to have these accounts available.
 They take some of the caricatures out of a conflict that have been set in place by movies and the like.